sougata-ub/saha-bari-kali-pujo/index.md

        style="width:70%; max-width:600px; border-radius:14px;">
 </p>

-# Who is Maa Kali?
+# Darshon E Maa Er Dorshon

 Being the first of the ten [Mahavidyas](https://en.wikipedia.org/wiki/Mahavidya), [Maa Kali](https://en.wikipedia.org/wiki/Kali) is the epitome of [Shakti](https://en.wikipedia.org/wiki/Shakti). _Her_ iconography depicts _Her_ as "ugra" (fierce) - Dark as the darkest [Kartik Amavasya](https://en.wikipedia.org/wiki/Amavasya) night sky, with three wide-open eyes that see past time, long tangled hair, a lolling crimson tongue, and wearing a garland of countless skulls symbolizing the passing of time - numerous births and deaths (Kaal). _She_ stands on [Lord Shiva](https://en.wikipedia.org/wiki/Shiva), in the cremation ground (samshan).
 In _Her_ left hands, she holds a severed head and a kharga (scimitar), symbols of the destruction of [Ahamkara](https://en.wikipedia.org/wiki/Ahamkara) (the ego or the “I” consciousness) and [Avidya](https://en.wikipedia.org/wiki/Avidy%C4%81_(Hinduism)) (ignorance).
 In _Her_ right, _She_ blesses and grants boons through the [Abhaya](https://en.wikipedia.org/wiki/Abhayamudra) and [Varada mudra](https://en.wikipedia.org/wiki/Varadamudra).
 Despite this fierce iconography, we love and adore _Her_ in our own ways.
 For example, my sister, looking at our community's (para) Kali idol (murti), exclaimed, "Maa ke khub cute dekhte lagche" (translation: Maa looks so cute).
 That's the magic of Kali - terrifying yet tender, destructive yet deeply loving.